Statistical Significance of Clustering using Soft Thresholding: Methodology

 where $(\tilde{\lambda}_1,\cdots,\tilde{\lambda}_d)$ are the eigenvalues of the sample covariance matrix.

 The procedure for SigClust can be briefly summarized as follows: \begin{itemize} \item[] Step 1.
-Calculate the cluster index for the original data set. \item[] Step 2.
+Calculate the cluster index for the original data set based on the given two-cluster assignments.
+The cluster assignments can be obtained from previous knowledge about the data or from application of a clustering algorithm such as k-means. \item[] Step 2.
 Obtain estimates $(\hat{\lambda}_1,\cdots,\hat{\lambda}_d)$ for the eigenvalues $(\lambda_1,\cdots,\lambda_d)$ of $\Sigma$. \item[] Step 3.
-Simulate data $N_{sim}$ times with each data set consisting of $n$ i.i.d. observations from the null distribution $(x_1,\cdots,x_d)$ with $x_j\sim N(0,\hat{\lambda}_j)$.
-Here $N_{sim}$ is some large number. \item[] Step 4.
-Calculate the corresponding cluster index on each simulated data set from Step 3 to obtain an empirical distribution of the cluster index based on the null hypothesis. \item[] Step 5.
-Calculate a $p$-value for the original data set and draw a conclusion based on a prespecified test level.
-The $p$-value can be calculated using either empirical quantile or Gaussian quantile. \end{itemize}
+Simulate data $N_\text{sim}$ times with each data set consisting of $n$ i.i.d. observations from the null distribution $(x_1,\cdots,x_d)$ with $x_j$ drawn independently from the $N(0,\hat{\lambda}_j)$ distribution.
+Here $N_\text{sim}$ is some large number. \item[] Step 4.
+Calculate the corresponding cluster index for each simulated data set from Step 3 to obtain an empirical distribution of the cluster index based on the null hypothesis. \item[] Step 5.
+Calculate a $p$-value (based on an empirical quantile) for the original data set and draw a conclusion based on a prespecified test level. \end{itemize}